-1. What are the main dispute resolution methods used in your jurisdiction to resolve large commercial disputes?
+What are the main dispute resolution methods used to resolve large commercial disputes?

-In Switzerland, large commercial disputes are usually brought before the ordinary courts or settled through arbitration, particularly in international contexts.
+In Switzerland, large commercial disputes are usually brought before the ordinary courts or settled through arbitration, particularly in international contexts

 Mediation is sought occasionally, however still to a lesser extent (see Question 30).
-The cantons of Zurich, Berne, St. Gallen and Aargau have long-established, specialised, efficient and highly regarded commercial courts (Handelsgericht) that achieve high settlement rates (see Question 3).
+The cantons of Zurich, Berne, St. Gallen and Aargau have long-established, specialised, efficient, and highly regarded commercial courts (Handelsgericht) that achieve high settlement rates (see Question 3).